vayuputra79/gNB-CU/README.md

 - Uses UDP (User Datagram Protocol) and GTP-U (GPRS Tunneling Protocol - User Plane) over IP for the transport layer.

+## E1 Interface
+- **3GPP TS 38.460**:  E1 general aspects and principles

+**TEIDs allocation**
+- The gNB-CU-UP is responsible for the allocation of the F1-U UL GTP TEID for each data radio bearer.
+- The gNB-CU-UP is responsible for the allocation of the S1-U DL GTP TEID for each E-RAB and the NG-U DL GTP TEID for each PDU Session.
+- The gNB-CU-UP is responsible for the allocation of the X2-U DL/UL GTP TEID or the Xn-U DL/UL GTP TEID for each data radio bearer.

 ![plot](https://github.com/Anil79/gNB-CU/blob/main/gNB_CU_DIA.png)